psiva/Campaign/design_pattern_decisions.md

 Implemented **Pull vs Push Payment** pattern.
 Owner creates a request to pull payments from the balance and is released after multi-sig consensus is reached.

-Used require statements where required to fail early and fail loud.
+Used require statements in various methods as required to **fail early and fail loud**.